Michelle F. Moseley Counseling

 All kinds of issues can arise with transportation.
 There may be limited (or no) access to a vehicle to attend appointments.
 Unexpected traffic issues can cause folks to miss appointments when they have to travel to them.
 A person may experience anxiety related to driving and/or parking, which prohibits them from scheduling an appointment.

-The energy levels of folks who live with chronic illness can ebb and flow from day to day.
-They may schedule an appointment a week or more out, when they are feeling okay.
+The energy levels of many folks can ebb and flow from day to day.
+This can include neurodivergent folks, those with chronic illnesses, and those managing depression.
+An individual may schedule an appointment a week or more out, when they are feeling okay.
 Then, the day of the appointment arises, and they do not have the energy to prepare for and travel to the appointment.
-They may be faced with the choice to overwork themselves and attend or to deal with a fee for a late cancellation.
+They may be faced with the choice to overextend themselves and attend the appointment or to deal with a fee for a late cancellation.

-Telehealth makes therapy more accessible for many folks with chronic illnesses.
+Telehealth makes therapy more accessible for many folks who experience shifts in energy levels.
 There is no travel involved, meaning the overall time and energy needed for the appointment is less.
-They can have access to items that help with their illness – a heating pad, low lighting, comfy clothing, their own restroom, etc. – during their appointment.
-Depending on their condition, the ability to avoid exposure to potential germs and viruses may also be a benefit of attending sessions via telehealth.
+They can have access to items that support their comfort – a heating pad, low lighting, comfy clothing, their own restroom, etc. – during their appointment.
+Depending on their specific situation, the ability to avoid exposure to potential germs and viruses may also be a benefit of attending sessions via telehealth.

 Lessening the Impact of Mobility Issues